-How to Getting Started with Sentry Error Tracking
+How to Get Started with Sentry Error Tracking

 This blog shows how to get started with Sentry.io for tracking JavaScript errors and performance.

-Often once you ship your website, you'll continue to add content and features, which means you'll need to call more APIs to get more data, then your site will become slower, so you'll add some Cache to make the request faster and tracking the speed of your page so you'll know if you have improved or not.
+Often, once you ship your website, you'll continue to add content and features, which means you'll need to call more APIs to get more data.
+Then your site may become slower, so you'll add some caching to make requests faster and track the speed of your pages so you know if you have improved or not.

-Now, this blog will try to show how to get started to use Sentry.io with JavaScript at Web Application, however, Sentry.io supports the following features.
+Now, this blog will show how to get started using Sentry.io with JavaScript in a web application.
+Sentry.io supports the following features:

-- Open-source error tracking system support PHP, Node.js, Python, Ruby, C#, Java, Go, React, Angular, Vue, JavaScript.
+Open-source error tracking system supporting PHP, Node.js, Python, Ruby, C#, Java, Go, React, Angular, Vue, and JavaScript.

-- The pricing can start as free with limited features and can upgrade to the paid version with more.
+The pricing starts as free with limited features and can be upgraded to a paid version with more.

-First, go to Sentry.io to create an account, follow the instruction to prepare
+First, go to Sentry.io to create an account and follow the instructions to

-the JavaScript SDK.
-The application used in this sample was using Node.js in
+prepare the JavaScript SDK.
+The application used in this sample was using

-the backend, the frontend has a typescript file
+Node.js in the backend.
+The frontend has a TypeScript file called

 code.